 - Prepare the dough as usual.

-the air fryer basket as needed until all the dough has been fried.
+air fryer basket as needed until you fry all the dough.

 How to Store

-Biscuit donuts are best enjoyed right away while they’re still warm!
+Biscuit donuts are best to enjoy right away while they’re still warm!
 However, if you happen to have leftovers, let them cool completely.
-Then, place them in an airtight container or sealable bag, and store them in the fridge for up to 2 days.
+Then, place them in an airtight container or sealable bag, and store them in the fridge for up to two days.

 Common Questions About Biscuit Doughnuts

-When it comes to frying, you want to use a neutral-flavored oil that has a high smoke point.
+You want to use a neutral-flavored oil that has a high smoke point for frying.
 For this recipe, we recommend vegetable oil.

-However, canola oil, vegetable oil, corn oil, grapeseed oil, or safflower oil can be used in its place.
+However, you can use canola oil, vegetable oil, corn oil, grapeseed oil, or safflower oil in its place.
 Just keep in mind that the flavor of your biscuit doughnuts may change slightly based on the oil you choose.

 Yes!
-We’re partial to Grands!, but any refrigerated biscuit dough you like best can be used.
+We’re partial to Grands!, but you can use any refrigerated biscuit dough you like best.

 We haven’t tested it, but it should work just fine!
 Your biscuit doughnuts won’t be quite as crisp or golden brown.
 Prepare the dough, and arrange the doughnuts on a greased baking sheet.
 Bake them at 350° Fahrenheit until they’re golden brown and cooked halfway through, flipping them over halfway.